 - Traveling soon?
 Check out my travel resources page!

 - Check the visa policy here.
 If you wanna go to Sri Lanka and stay there for less than 30 days, you need to ask for an authorization (ETA).
 Most Western countries can apply here.
 You’ll have to pay 35 US dollars.
 For longer stays, you need to go to an embassy.

 - It’s easy to find accommodation in Sri Lanka.
-In Kandy, I stayed at the Best Hostel, and I loved it!
+In Kandy, I stayed at The Best Hostel and I loved it!
 The staff is awesome, I really recommend it!
-Otherwise, check Agoda to find accommodation in Ella.

 - From Mirissa Beach, I paid 300 rupees (2.65€) to go to Ella (18 from Mirissa Beach to Matara, 217 from Matara to Wellawaya, and 65 from Wellawaya to Ella!).
 There was a direct bus from Matara to Ella but I had to wait for a few hours… Anyway, I left Mirissa Beach at 9:40am, and I was in my hostel in Ella at 3:30pm.
 20 minutes from Mirissa to Matara, 4 hours from Matara to Wellawaya, and one hour from Wellawaya to Ella!

 - I took a bus to go to the Ravana Falls from Ella.
 It’s 25 rupees (0.15€) to go there, 25 to come back.